dlbosma-hue/dlbosma-hue/README.md

 🌍 Based in Berlin &nbsp;|&nbsp; 🗣 Dutch · English · German
-📦 Product roots: OKRs, roadmaps, user research, cross-functional teams
+📦 Product roots: OKRs, roadmaps, user research, cross-functional teams.
-✨ I think the most interesting problems sit at the intersection of people and technology
+✨ I think the most interesting problems sit at the intersection of people and technology.